alphagov/government-digital-strategy/README.md

 5. `cd` into the project directory.
 6. Run `npm install` to install all Node dependencies.
 7. Run `bundle` (short for `bundle install`) to install all Ruby dependencies.
-8. Run the build script: `./local-build.sh`
+8. Run the build script: `bundle exec ./local-build.sh`
 9. Run the server: `ruby scripts/built-server.rb`
 10. Visit `http://localhost:8080/digital` to view.